PdxCodeGuild/Full-Stack-Day-Class/practice/flutter.md

 * `GET /post` shows a form to submit a Flutts
 * `POST /post/submit` accepts the new flut data and shows the ack page.

+Configure the admin interface to display Flutt model.

 ## Super Advanced

 Use the [Django user auth system](https://docs.djangoproject.com/en/1.9/topics/auth/) to provide: